-Question 1: To what extent is WFP's strategic position, role and specific contribution based on country priorities and people's needs as well as WFP's strengths?
-The evaluation team will reflect on the extent to which: the CSP is relevant to national policies, plans, strategies and goals, including achievement of the national Sustainable Development Goals; the CSP addresses the needs of the most vulnerable people in the country to ensure that no one is left behind; WFP's strategic positioning has remained relevant throughout the implementation of the CSP in light of changing context, national capacities and needs; and the CSP is coherent and aligned with the wider UN and includes appropriate strategic partnerships based on the comparative advantage of WFP in the country.
+Question 1: To what extent is the CSP evidencebased and strategically focused to address the root causes of food and nutrition insecurity of the most vulnerable people in rural and underdeveloped areas (central and western areas) in China?
+The evaluation team will reflect on the extent to which: the design of the CSP was informed by evidence (including from the evaluation of the previous CSP); the CSP is relevant to national policies, plans, strategies and goals and is internally coherent and based on a theory of change, including achievement of the national Sustainable Development Goals; the CSP addresses the needs of the most vulnerable people in the country to ensure that no one is left behind; WFP's strategic positioning has remained relevant throughout the implementation of the CSP in light of changing context, national capacities and needs; and the CSP is coherent and aligned with the wider UN and includes appropriate strategic partnerships based on the comparative advantage of WFP in the country.